goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 The root cause is the difficulty of having a dynamic or flexible hierarchy, which also ties to hardware considerations.

 In NSA, for example, there is a *block size* hyperparameter (set to $64$ by default, I think) that governs the lower level of the hierarchy, motivated by hardware alignment.
-This doesn't feel "right" to me for some reason.<d-footnote>Another appeal to aesthetics for the future rather than the current state of the world; I've been told NSA works pretty well in practice right now!</d-footnote>
+This doesn't feel "right" to me for some reason.<d-footnote>Another appeal to aesthetics of the future rather than the current state of the world; I've been told NSA works pretty well in practice right now!</d-footnote>
-I guess it's because I think that while hardware considerations are important, they should be connected to the *model algorithm* rather than the *model definition*.
+I guess it's because I feel that while hardware considerations are important, they should be connected to the *model algorithm* rather than the *model definition*.
 For example, while [Mamba-2](https://arxiv.org/abs/2405.21060) <d-cite key="dao2024transformers"></d-cite> also has a block size hyperparameter (also set to $64$ by default) related to the size of matrix multiplication tiles, this only affects its implementation/efficiency and not the *definition* of the model.
 In contrast, the block size hyperparameter of NSA fundamentally changes what functions (sequence transformations) it can represent.

 {% include figure.liquid loading="eager" path="assets/img/2025-07-11-hnet/psm.png" caption="Concurrent works propose other types of hierarchical sequence models with logarithmically-scaling state sizes." %}

-As another example, the log-linear models are tied to a static binary-tree hierarchy.
+As another example, the log-linear models are tied to a static binary tree hierarchy.
 But a major theme of the H-Net paper is that static hierarchies are not the right structure!

 > #### Hypothesis